Same-sex marriage in Uruguay: Legislative action

-Presidential candidate Luis Lacalle Pou of the National Party stated in an interview with El País in October 2018 that despite having voted against the same-sex marriage law as a deputy, should he be elected president his government would not overturn the same-sex marriage law.
+Presidential candidate Luis Lacalle Pou stated in an interview with El País in October 2018 that despite having voted against the same-sex marriage law as a national representative, should he be elected president his government would not overturn the same-sex marriage law.
 Lacalle Pou was elected president in the 2019 general election.
+In 2024, he attended a same-sex wedding in Maldonado as a guest.

 Statistics

-In the first year following the law's entry into force, 134 same-sex couples had married in Montevideo and the surrounding metropolitan area.
-Approximately 200 same-sex couples had married in the whole country.
+In the first year after the same-sex marriage law came into effect, 134 same-sex couples had married in Montevideo and the surrounding metropolitan area.
+Approximately 200 same-sex couples had married in the whole country during the same period.

-In 2016, estimates from the Faculty of Social Sciences at the University of the Republic showed that about 60.3% of relationships in Uruguay involved married opposite-sex couples, 38.4% unmarried opposite-sex couples, 0.6% opposite-sex couples in civil unions, 0.2% married same-sex couples, 0.5% unmarried same-sex couples and 0.1% same-sex couples in civil unions.
+In 2016, estimates from the Faculty of Social Sciences at the University of the Republic showed that about 60.3% of relationships in Uruguay were married opposite-sex couples, 38.4% unmarried opposite-sex couples, 0.6% opposite-sex couples in civil unions, 0.2% married same-sex couples, 0.5% unmarried same-sex couples and 0.1% same-sex couples in civil unions.
 These numbers remained relatively unchanged in 2017.
 The estimates also showed that unemployment among same-sex partners stood at 3.4% (compared to 4.7% among heterosexual partners) and that same-sex partners were more likely to have completed tertiary education (41%, compared to 19% among heterosexual partners).

+Religious performance

+The Catholic Church opposes same-sex marriage and does not allow its priests to officiate at such marriages.
+The Episcopal Conference of Uruguay campaigned against legalization in 2013 warning of "a weakening of family values".
+In December 2023, the Holy See published Fiducia supplicans, a declaration allowing Catholic priests to bless couples who are not considered to be married according to church teaching, including the blessing of same-sex couples.
+Archbishop of Montevideo Daniel Sturla said he would personally not offer blessings to same-sex couples.
+The first blessing occurred at a church in Garzón in February 2024.
+The couple, Carlos Perciavalle and Jimmy Castilhos, received the blessing from Father Francisco Gordalina.

+Some smaller Christian denominations authorise the blessing of same-sex unions.
+The Waldensian Evangelical Church of the River Plate became the first denomination in Uruguay to do so in 2006.
+Similarly, the Evangelical Methodist Church in Uruguay allows its clergy to bless same-sex civil marriages.